syncthing/docs/users/config.rst

 scanProgressIntervalS
     The interval in seconds with which scan progress information is sent to the GUI.
-Setting to ``0`` will force the system to use the default value of two.
+Setting to ``0`` will cause the system to use the default value of two.

 pullerPauseS
     Tweak for rate limiting the puller when it retries pulling files.
 Don't